msupply-foundation/conforma-docs/content/docs/TutorialAdmin/managingusers.md

 To change a user's existing permissions:

-1. Select Grant Permissions from the Configuration dropdown menu
+1. Select <b>Grant User Permissions</b> from the Configuration dropdown menu

 ![edit permissions](/docs/about/demo/editpermissions.png)